 Charlie has lived in the Penrith area for nearly 20 years and has developed a good understanding of the needs and ambitions for the local community.
 He has worked with a range organisations, providing him with a useful insight into how the community works together to deliver projects.

 Kevin grew up in Keswick and worked across the UK before returning to Penrith.
 Previously Chairman of Penrith Mountain Rescue Team and a supporter of other local causes, Kevin joined the committee in 2021 and says he 'looks forward to contributing to the success of this great local organisation'.

 We’d love to hear from you if you’re interested in becoming a committee member.

-We meet once a month, normally on a Thursday evening, to discuss grant applications, the running of the lottery, accounts, membership and marketing.
+We meet on the third Thursday of every month to assess grant applications and discuss the management of the lottery, accounts, membership and marketing.

 For information on our constitution, please click here.
-As a small, community lottery, we are registered and licenced by Eden District Council.
-As requested, each year we submit our annual figures to them.
+As a small, community lottery, we are registered and licenced by Westmorland & Furness Council.
+As part of this registration, each year we submit our annual figures to them.
 You can click here to see our licence details.

-The committee contract two self-employed members of staff to manage the day to day running of the lottery.
+The committee employs a part-time member of staff to manage the day to day running of the lottery.